StefKats/Data-Analysis-and-ML/README.md

 **Report3: Geant4 custom detector build, detection and classification analysis**

+- Fired truth electrons, protons, photons and neutrons at homogeneous electromagnetic calorimeter (10 cm lead-glass) and hadronic sampling calorimeter (3cm lead, 30 cm liquid argon, 5 stacks)
+- 5000 particles of each type fired with energy incrementing by 5 MeV each time, starting at 200 MeV and finishing at 25 GeV.
+20000 events in total.
+Simulation precision tuned to speed up computation.
+- Processed detector hits and used them to train a neural network to classify between the four particles.
+The current detector cannot distinguish the charge of particles so protons-neutrons and electrons-photons get mistagged between the classes.
+The best val_loss is 0.5818.
+-

 **Report4: 1 TeV Higgs search**

 - Manual cuts followed by NN classification on weakly correlated variables with invariant mass, avoiding background sculpting